 Is it a funny film?
 Parts of it are certainly amusing.
 Christopher Plummer is fantastically cheesy at times (in a good/funny way!), but you know straight away who the bad guy is and the rest is just a pretty standard buddy cop comedy, where you know what’s going to happen.
 (They get suspended?
 HOLY CRAP, I COULD NEVER HAVE SEEN THAT ONE COMING!
 And right in time for the third act as well!
 Woah, MIND BLOWN!)
 Well, except for the chalk and cheese partners very quickly warm up to each other’s annoying quirks.

-Maybe the Squeeze simply bigged Dragnet up too much for it to possibly live up to my expectations.
+Maybe Mr T simply bigged Dragnet up too much for it to possibly live up to my expectations.
 Or maybe because the baddies were referred to as “Pagan” without batting an eyelid, so if you’re someone who identifies as a Pagan, it’s pretty much as offensive as if you were a Muslim and the organisation had been called “I.S.L.A.M.” and perpetuated the negative – and equally inaccurate – stereotype of all Muslims being evil, misogynistic terrorists (which a lot of people, sadly, believe to be true).
 Would that have been okay?
 No?
 I didn’t think so.
 If it had been tongue-in-cheek by real Pagans, maybe it would have worked, but it isn’t, so it doesn’t.

 2 out of 5 crashed cars.